Risk management is an extremely important part of cryonics and is deeply ingrained in the culture at Oregon Cryonics.

 Our costs are low for storage, and are instead mostly for cryopreservation services and local standby.
 Staff and rent costs can easily be permanently lowered, if necessary.
 Also, see Patient Care Fund.

 This includes someone accidentally leaving a lid off or forgetting to check levels.
 A computer program currently monitors levels with thermocouples and scales and sends out text messages to staff as needed.
+This needs to be improved.
 Separate active parallel monitoring is planned, probably based on a heartbeat (hardware, not biological) signal sent to a remote server.

 This is not a short-term risk.
 Our status as a licensed medical facility grants us certain rights that could not be revoked on short notice.
 Professionalism is one long-term strategy to prevent a rollback of our status.